pietervdvn/Luchtlichtje/README.md

 If the orange leds start blinking one after another; the board is connecting to the wifi.
 This will always happen for a few seconds when booting.

 If the reds leds are blinking, either luftdaten or your sensor is down.

+## Versions

+The first version (v1.0) is dated 2018-05-15
+The second version (v2.0) is dated 2018-08-24.
+Changes are: removal of unused transistors, addition of a brightness sensor, fancier placement of resistors.